This post may contain affiliate links.

 2. Add in the garlic and vegetables and cook as per the recipe below.

-3. Add the dry pasta, chopped tomatoes, smoked paprika, BBQ sauce and 500ml of the vegetable stock and salt and pepper and cook with the lid on until most of the liquid is absorbed (timings in the recipe below).
+3. Add the dry pasta, chopped tomatoes, smoked paprika, BBQ sauce and some vegetable stock, season and cook with the lid on until most of the liquid is absorbed (timings are in the recipe below).

 4. When cooked, stir and sprinkle over the cheese.
-Grill for 3-5 minutes until melted.
+Grill until melted and golden.

 Hint: Cook the pasta until al-dente.
 Stop cooking when the sauce has reduced and thickened and the chicken is cooked through.